Skip to content

 Jennifer Fekete-Donners

-Jennifer Fekete-Donners, Development Director, oversees donor communications and manages the organization’s fund development.
+Jennifer Fekete-Donners (she/her), Development Director, oversees donor communications and manages the organization’s fund development.
 Jennifer is an experienced development and fundraising professional, with over fifteen years of experience working in nonprofit and higher education.
 She is a skilled development writer and communicator, with particular expertise in annual giving, fundraising event management, and donor cultivation.

 Prior to joining the staff at New Jersey Policy Perspective, Jennifer was the Associate Director of Advancement at the Michener Art Museum, a cultural institution devoted to preserving, interpreting and displaying the rich artistic legacy of Bucks County and the surrounding region.
 During her tenure, Jennifer executed successful fundraising campaigns, seamlessly weaving together a comprehensive, multi-channel strategy that encompassed annual support, fundraising events, individual and corporate membership, and exhibition and program sponsorship, as well as laying the groundwork for a reinvigorated planned giving program.
 Prior to her time at the Michener, Jennifer was Development Director at One Simple Wish, an innovative nonprofit which provides support and wish fulfillment for children living in the foster care system, and the Manager of Membership and Annual Support at the Princeton University Art Museum.